Katsutami7moto/Silver-PL/thoughts/interfaces.md

 - Same type can suit to many interfaces.
 - You may add new type suiting to some interface when and where you want it.
 - You may extend interfaces wtih new function prototypes when and where you want it.
-- Before you, in any way, extend any type from an `import`'ed module inside yours, you must copy this type to your module: `suit ThisType: ThatModule.ThisType;`.
+- Before you, in any way(**hey, ext-functions don't need this!?**), extend any type from an `import`'ed module inside yours, you must copy this type to your module: `suit ThisType: ThatModule.ThisType;`.
 If copy a type from some module, you can't `use` that module.

 ```
 type Door = ... ;